Charlie1910/project1/README.md

 # project1
 new py repository
-this is my first comit
+this is my first comit coading practice